Half-Life (series): Sales

-In December 2008, Valve announced that the two main Half-Life games had sold 15.8 million units in retail (9.3m for the first, 6.5m for the second), while the Half-Life expansions had sold 1.9 million (Opposing Force: 1.1 million, Blue Shift: 800,000) and Half-Life 2 expansions 1.4 million units (all for Episode One) by the end of November 2008.
+In late 2008, Valve released lifetime retail sales figures as part of a company profile in Game Informer magazine.
+The two main Half-Life games had sold 15.8 million units at retail (9.3 million for the first, 6.5 million for the second), while the Half-Life expansions had sold 1.9 million (Opposing Force: 1.1 million, Blue Shift: 800,000) and Half-Life 2 expansions 1.4 million units (all for Episode One) by the end of November 2008.

 Additionally, The Orange Box, which included Half-Life 2 and both of its episodic expansions, sold 3 million units at retail by November 2008.
 This put franchise sales at around 18.8 million full games (Half-Life: 9.3m, Half-Life 2: 6.5m) and approximately 6.3 million expansions (Opposing Force: 1.1m, Blue Shift: 0.8m, Episode One: 1.4m, Episode 2: 3.0m) at the same month.

 These figures did not account for digital sales.
 Half-Life: Counter-Strike sold 4.2 million units standalone by the same time, while its remake, Counter-Strike: Source was bundled with every sold retail copy of Half-Life 2.
 Forbes reported that, including digital sales, Half-Life 2 had sold over 12 million copies by February 2011.